Where is Web3?

 Let's look at some of the "innovative" blockchain applications that were touted as the future:

-In essence, the core features of blockchain, immutability and decentralization, were often either significant overkill or detrimental for applications where speed, privacy, and cost-efficiency are paramount.
-For the vast majority of business and consumer needs, a database offers better performance and proven reliability.
-The "problems" blockchain purported to solve were often either non-existent or already had perfectly good, existing solutions.
+The core features of blockchain, immutability and decentralization, were often either significant overkill or detrimental for applications where speed, privacy, and cost-efficiency are paramount.
+For the vast majority of business and consumer needs, a database offers better performance and is more reliable.
+The problems blockchain purported to solve were often either non-existent or already had perfectly good, existing solutions.

-The difference between the hype of Web3 and the current buzz around Artificial Intelligence is stark.
+The similarities between Web3 and AI ends at the hype.
 With AI, even amid the hype, we can immediately grasp its practical applications and see tangible results.
 We see AI drafting emails, generating images, analyzing data, and powering customer service chatbots.
 The benefits, even if imperfect, are immediate and understandable.
 We can interact with it, observe its output, and often understand its underlying logic.

 Comments